What is Ctrl Alt?

 Our unique multi asset approach and expert asset partners means Ctrl Alt is your one stop shop for everything in the alternatives space.

 Is Ctrl Alt an NFT Platform?

 No, you are investing in shares that are represented as tokens.
-These tokens are therefore fungible, they are all equivalent and freely exchangeable for each other.
 The tokens are classified by the Financial Conduct Authority as Security Tokens and contain the same legal rights as a share.
 This is very important for us and our users as it removes any legal ambiguity when it comes to ownership of the asset.

 Is My Investment Protected?

 Your investments are not protected under the Financial Services Compensation Scheme.
 Your capital is at risk.Don’t invest unless you are prepared to lose al the money you invest.
 This is a high risk investment.

 The assets are owned by a legal entity (company) and you as an investor own part of that legal entity.
 Ctrl Alt arranges the formation of the legal entity with the help of lawyers.